 How popular is the baby name Cruz in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Cruz and check out all the blog posts that mention the name Cruz.
+Plus, check out all the blog posts that mention the name Cruz.

 Last month, FlowingData crunched some numbers to come up with the 35 most unisex baby names in the U.S. since 1930.
 Here’s the list: